With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

 Some of the best months for visiting Tempe are early Spring and late Fall.
 November, April, and March are ideal months to visit Tempe.

 The Arizona sun is hot, whenever you plan on going, always be sure to pack sunscreen, extra water, and comfortable shoes.

-Tempe Arizona is a fantastic getaway destination for anyone, but for families planning a mother-daughter trip, this city in the Valley of the Sun provides a variety of things to do for all ages and interests.
+Tempe Arizona is a fantastic getaway destination for anyone, but for families planning a trip, this city in the Valley of the Sun provides a variety of things to do for all ages and interests.